Stem cell transplantation for leukemia

 Helping you maintain your quality of life after a transplant

 Recovery from a leukemia stem cell transplant can take several months.
-Dr. Redei and his team will work together with the rest of your care team to support you throughout the entire process.
+Your hematologic oncology team will work together with the rest of your care team to support you throughout the entire process.

-For example, your dietitian will recommend a healthy diet to nutritionally fortify your body, and your naturopathic clinician will recommend natural therapies to help reduce side effects, such as neuropathy.
-Your rehabilitation therapist will recommend safe levels of physical activity to help you stay active and independent.
+For example, our dietitians may suggest a healthy diet to nutritionally fortify your body, and our naturopathic clinicians may recommend natural therapies to help reduce side effects, such as neuropathy.
+A rehabilitation therapist may recommend safe levels of physical activity to help you stay active and independent.

-Additionally, your pain management practitioner will use various techniques to help alleviate discomfort and control bone and neuropathic pain, while your mind-body therapist will provide counseling and relaxation techniques.
+Additionally, your pain management practitioner may recommend various techniques to help alleviate discomfort and control bone and neuropathic pain, while your mind-body therapist will provide counseling and relaxation techniques.

 What is stem cell transplantation?